ResetXPDR/MSFS2020_AutoFPS/MSFS2020_AutoFPS/README.md

 # MSFS2020_AutoFPS

+## Notice
+Once MSFS_AutoFPS version 0.4.2.16 is released very soon, my development efforts on this app will wind down significantly.
+I will no longer be adding new functionality and will only be fixing any major issues found that do not have a practical workaround, such as a future MSFS update that is incompatible with the core functionality of this app.
+I have really enjoyed developing this app and hope that users have found it has improved their MSFS experience.

+If anyone wishes to fork this final release and continue their own development work on it, have at it.
+All I ask is for a small acknowledgement of my, and may I suggest my predecessors', original development effort in your user documentation.

+Thanks for all the mostly-positive feedback I have received for this development effort, which has made it all very worthwhile!

+## Summary
 Based on muumimorko's idea and code in MSFS_AdaptiveLOD, as further developed by Fragtality in DynamicLOD and myself in DynamicLOD_ResetEdition.<br/><br/>

 This app aims to improve the MSFS user experience by automatically changing key MSFS settings that impact MSFS performance and smoothness the most.
 It has an easy to use UI and provides features such as:<br/>